How Much Fiber is in Apple Juice?

 Pink Lady Roughly 3.0 grams of fiber

-Apple juice is a delicious drink that many people love.
-But, compared to a whole apple, it has way less fiber.
+Apple juice is a flavorful drink that many people love.
+However, it contains actually less fiber than a whole apple.

 Here are five reasons why apple juice has less fiber than whole apple juice.